ttetrafon/practice/web/react/react.md

 - `useEffect`: The most general side-effect handler for when some data changes.
   - A function within the hook can `return` some cleanup code.
     - Due to that, event listeners set within the hook should be unset in the hook's return function.
+  - If a useEffect is not given a list of observables, it will be triggered only when the element is (re)rendered.

 ```ts
 // basic usage